andlo/mycroft-skills-list-gitbook/skills/skill-pairing.MycroftAI.md

 ---
-description: 'Connect your device to the Mycroft server - Home'
+description: Connect your device to the Mycroft server - Home
 ---

 ### _skill-pairing.MycroftAI_